Have you thought about using your life insurance policy as a retirement plan?

 The cash value grows tax-deferred.
 Keep in mind other comparable alternatives, like a CD or bank account, are taxable.
 Additionally, you will generally receive a higher interest rate compared to that on a CD or bank account for the same amount of principal investment risk, which is zero (0).

 There are no ERISA retirement plan rules to cash value life insurance.
 This means a policy owner can contribute a higher level of premiums into a life insurance policy, up to this maximum limit (called a 7-pay test which is outside scope of this article) and withdraw the cash value at any time, with no Federal tax penalty.
-Note: the carrier may implement its own penalties for withdrawing the cash value too early.
+Note: the carrier may implement its own penalties for withdrawing the cash value too early through a surrender charge.

 There are additional benefits: because these dollars are non-countable and income-tax free, they have no effect on social security taxation or Medicare premiums.
 That can be a benefit for the right person.

 I want to be clear.
 Using cash value life insurance sounds great.
 And, it can be.
 The problem is that the concept has been oversold in our opinion by agents (not all, but most) not giving clients the full picture.
 How do I know this?
 I hear about it from people who become my clients!
 Like a person walking in the desert, thirsty, you start to see mirages of water.